The use of incentive plans and compensation schemes in Portugal

 Shares awards

-Shares or equity awards are still commonly implemented in the country and entail the granting of a certain percentage of the company’s share capital to beneficiaries, usually over time and subject to a given vesting schedule and/or performance targets.
+Shares or equity awards are still commonly implemented in the country and entail the granting of a certain percentage of the company’s share capital to beneficiaries, usually over time and subject to a given vesting schedule and/or the meeting of performance targets.
 These are sometimes granted by means of a promise to transfer shares in the future when predetermined commercial conditions are met.

 Stock is frequently allocated to beneficiaries at a discount, ie, at a price lower than the fair market value or even by means of sweet equity instruments.

-These instruments are usually implemented by firms through the sale of their own shares (treasury stock[6]) or through the allocation of shares by the beneficiaries due to a capital increase in the company.[7]
+These instruments are usually implemented by firms through the sale of their own shares (treasury stock) or through the allocation of shares by the beneficiaries, due to a capital increase in the company.

-The right to participate in the incentive plan is typically granted as a one-shot attribution for the engagement and collaboration in a given project (upon, or sometimes after, the commencement of an employment contract/management office), but may be structured differently (eg, as an annual grant).
+The right to participate in the incentive plan is typically granted as a one-shot attribution for engagement and collaboration in a given project (upon, or sometimes after, the commencement of an employment contract/management office), but may be structured differently (eg, as an annual grant).

-The participation of beneficiaries may be structured on the basis of different classes of shares, with founders keeping a special class (senior) with payment preference and a coupon (hurdle rate), and beneficiaries being granted a different category of shares (junior), in which the attached rights (voting and dividends) can be designed with some flexibility, despite the need to comply with certain mandatory corporate rules.[8]
+The participation of beneficiaries may be structured on the basis of different classes of shares, with founders keeping a special class (senior) with a payment preference and a coupon (hurdle rate), and beneficiaries being granted a different category of shares (junior), in which the attached rights (voting and dividends) can be designed with some flexibility, despite the need to comply with certain mandatory corporate rules.

 The award of equity interest would then, within a specific period and subject to certain conditions, grant to the beneficiaries a set of rights to participate in the company, including the right to dividends, voting and accessing information about the company’s corporate and management affairs.
-However, the possibility of the disposal (through a sale or otherwise) or encumbrance (through the pledge of others) of the shares by the beneficiaries is often restricted and allowed only after a certain vesting period is achieved (lock-up provision).Among the advantages underlying this type of scheme, we often see highlighted: (i) the promotion of stronger long-term engagement of beneficiaries due to their participation rights; (ii) clearer tax treatment at exit (capital gains); as well as (iii) the fact that some mechanisms (eg, bad leaver solutions, amortisation of shares, voting rights) may be implemented and regulated in a company’s Articles of Association in a stable and sound way.
+However, the possibility of the disposal (through a sale or otherwise) or encumbrance (through the pledge of others) of the shares by the beneficiaries is often restricted and allowed only after a certain vesting period is achieved (a lock-up provision).
+Among the advantages underlying this type of scheme, the following are often highlighted: (1) the promotion of stronger long-term engagement by beneficiaries due to their participation rights; as well as (2) the fact that some mechanisms (eg, bad leaver solutions, amortisation of shares, voting rights) may be implemented and regulated via a company’s articles of association in a stable and sound way.

-Stock option plans (cash or physically settled)
+Stock option plans

 The expectation is that beneficiaries will be able to buy shares (upon option exercise) at a strike price that is lower than the market value and make a profit at exit through the sale of their shares at a higher value.

-For listed firms, strike prices will typically follow the current market price of the shares at the grant date.[14]
-The situation for unlisted companies is more intricate: in lacking a market price, the exercise price must be expressed as objectively as possible and may be: in line with the current equity value of the company or a discounted price in relation to such value; a given symbolic price; or, otherwise, the value that would have been agreed on for the transfer of shares between independent parties in good faith (arm’s length).
+For listed firms, strike prices will typically follow the current market price of the shares at the grant date.
+The situation for unlisted companies is more intricate: lacking a market price, the exercise price must be expressed as objectively as possible and may be in line with the current equity value of the company or a discounted price in relation to such value; a given symbolic price; or, otherwise, the value that would have been agreed on for the transfer of shares between independent parties in good faith (arm’s length).

-The same as with equity interest, the vesting and exercise of options may be and usually are subject to certain conditions (eg, investors being repaid their investment or simply a certain period of time elapsing).In terms of the settlement of stock options, two scenarios are usually considered:
+The same as with equity interest, the vesting and exercise of options may be and usually are subject to certain conditions (eg, investors being repaid their investment or simply a certain period of time elapsing).
+In terms of the settlement of stock options, two scenarios are usually considered: (1) financial settlement: in pure cash-settled options, beneficiaries will receive the difference between the share price on the exercise date and the strike price (if positive), without becoming shareholders of the company, and (2) physical settlement: the most common route whereby beneficiaries become owners of shares upon the shares being exercised.

 Some advantages associated with stock option grants relate to the flexibility of the regime, which allows for a free definition on the price and time conditions for the exercise of the option rights.
 In addition, some companies value the fact that, up to the exercise date, beneficiaries will not be entitled to any shareholders’ rights (and may never become shareholders).

 A common provision in a stock option package is one stating that the company has the discretionary right to deliver, in lieu of the shares, the equivalent amount in cash.
-The fact that this type of settlement may be determined at the sole discretion of the company provides an extra element of flexibility in these schemes.
+The fact that this type of settlement may be determined at the sole discretion of the company provides an extra element of flexibility to these schemes.

 Virtual (phantom) plans

-In a virtual scheme, the cash amount will be paid out at the end of a specified period of time (usually settled on vesting).
-For unlisted companies, with no market price available, a strike price will be freely determined and is often linked to the value of the shares or takes into account the company’s equity valuation.[18]
+In terms of a virtual scheme, the cash amount will be paid out at the end of a specified period of time (usually settled on vesting).
+For unlisted companies, with no market price available, a strike price will be freely determined and is often linked to the value of the shares or takes into account the company’s equity valuation.

 This type of remuneration is akin to so-called share/stock appreciation rights, which reward beneficiaries with compensation tied to the company’s performance (the increase in the value of a given number of shares over a certain period of time), as opposed to granting stock.

-In terms of the structure and mechanics, this type of remuneration also resembles a stock option scheme with financial settlement: there is no attribution of rights to purchase shares[20], which means that beneficiaries will not become shareholders, but rather they will be entitled to receive a monetary benefit if and whenever certain conditions are met, ie, a credit right is granted against the companies.
+In terms of the structure and mechanics, this type of remuneration also resembles a stock option scheme with financial settlement: there is no attribution of rights to purchase shares, which means that beneficiaries will not become shareholders, but rather they will be entitled to receive a monetary benefit if and whenever certain conditions are met, ie, a credit right is granted against the company.
 Such a right is one of a contractual nature and not a security interest, which means that a phantom stockholder will have no rights other than those of a general unsecured creditor under the applicable law.

-It follows that a phantom stockholder will not have any dividend or distribution rights, voting rights, liquidation rights, pre-emptive rights or other economic or administrative rights common to holders of equity interests.
+It follows that a phantom stockholder will not have any dividend or distribution rights, voting rights, liquidation rights, pre-emptive rights or other economic or administrative rights common to the holders of equity interests.

-In some cases, however, especially in unlisted companies, a phantom award will offer to beneficiaries dividend equivalent payments upon vesting, ie, the right to receive dividends and other assets, as may be distributed from time to time by companies to their shareholders[21], which means that the award will mirror the economic rights (participation in distributions) granted to share owners, with the board proceeding to issue cash payments as if the phantom share owners were shareholders.
+In some cases, however, especially in regard to unlisted companies, a phantom award will offer to beneficiaries dividend equivalent payments upon vesting, ie, the right to receive dividends and other assets, as may be distributed from time to time by companies to their shareholders, which means that the award will mirror the economic rights (participation in distributions) granted to share owners, with the board proceeding to issue cash payments as if the phantom share owners were shareholders.

 No financial effort is usually required from beneficiaries to benefit from virtual plans, which means that no cash inflow is produced for the company (as opposed to share options).

-Also, like a true option, phantom units are frequently awarded according to a vesting schedule (tied to the company’s performance goals), so only when vested will a credit right arise for beneficiaries.
+Also, like a true option, phantom units are frequently awarded according to a vesting schedule (tied to the company’s performance goals), so only when vested will a credit right arise for the beneficiaries.

-An example of the flexibility associated with this type of scheme is the fact that one may establish that virtual shares can only be exercised in case of an exit (acquisition or initial public offering (IPO)) or after the end of the employment relationship and that a vesting schedule may or may not apply (even though one generally applies).
+An example of the flexibility associated with this type of scheme is the fact that one may establish that virtual shares can only be exercised in case of an exit (an acquisition or initial public offering (IPO)) or after the end of the employment relationship and that a vesting schedule may or may not apply (even though one generally applies).

-Many advantages have been underlined in relation to phantom-type shares, such as: the fairly simple and straightforward to set up; even greater flexibility when compared to stock options; the fact that beneficiaries will not become shareholders, so no ownership dilution or dispersion of capital occurs; and no mobilisation of the beneficiary’s own funds is needed to acquire units.
+Many advantages have been underlined in relation to phantom-type shares, such as the fairly simple and straightforward to set up; even greater flexibility when compared to stock options; the fact that beneficiaries will not become shareholders, so no ownership dilution or dispersion of capital occurs; and no mobilisation of the beneficiary’s own funds is needed to acquire units.

-These compensation schemes also have some drawbacks, such as: by receiving a cash benefit and not shares, there might be a reduced level of commitment by beneficiaries in relation to the company’s growth; the need to determine the equity value of the company at the time of allocation of the units and at the end of the grace period (ie, the price is determined at inception, the same as with stock options); the final cost is difficult to estimate a priori, depending on the valuation criteria of the remuneration units; and (iv) the need to make a provision for the potential costs of the plan, which might negatively impact the company’s profits.
+These compensation schemes also have some drawbacks, such as by receiving a cash benefit and not shares, there might be a reduced level of commitment by beneficiaries in relation to the company’s growth; the need to determine the equity value of the company at the time of allocation of the units and at the end of the grace period (ie, the price is determined at inception, the same as with stock options); the final cost is difficult to estimate a priori, depending on the valuation criteria of the remuneration units; and the need to make a provision for the potential costs of the plan, which might negatively impact the company’s profits.

 Ad hoc remuneration plans

-It bears the distinctive feature of not being linked to the underlying price of the shares, which may ease the valuation process and, as a result, the determination of the compensation.
+This type of plan bears the distinctive feature of not being linked to the underlying price of the shares, which may ease the valuation process and, as a result, the determination of the compensation.

 The same as virtual stock, this type of incentive is more commonly adopted by closely held firms (although it is also used by listed companies combined with other instruments in more complex packages).

-These remuneration plans generally have several advantages, such as: by having a value indexed not to the share price but to other financial indicators of the company or to third-party offers, it avoids any difficulties related to the company’s valuation; and it allows greater flexibility to shape the content of the plan when compared to virtual stock and option plans.
-In the latter instruments, parties typically experience a lesser degree of freedom, either because a legal or regulatory framework may apply or because a certain market practice will often be used as a reference.
+These remuneration plans generally have several advantages, such as by having a value indexed not to the share price but to other financial indicators of the company or to third-party offers, it avoids any difficulties related to the company’s valuation; and it allows greater flexibility to shape the content of the plan when compared to virtual stock and option plans.
+In regard to the latter instruments, parties typically experience a lesser degree of freedom, either because a legal or regulatory framework may apply or because a certain market practice will often be used as a reference.

-Comparison between incentive packages
+A comparison between the different incentive packages

 The implementation of financial benefits schemes (such as phantom or virtual stock schemes) has been gaining traction in recent years, being favoured over conventional kinds of stock options, especially because they allow for a simpler structure.
 The fact that there is no granting of shares and, hence, no control granted to beneficiaries nor any intervention in the decision-making process of the companies, enables the implementation of simplified granting mechanisms.
 Since so many firms are keen on keeping their staff away from the company’s corporate affairs, non-voting-type structures tend to be welcomed.